MicrosoftDocs/architecture-center/docs/example-scenario/secrets/secure-refresh-tokens.md

 ## Token usage

 Using the key is straightforward.
-The following sequence queries the key based on the stored key version.
+The following sequence queries the key based on the latest key version.

 ![Diagram that shows the stored token usage sequence.](./media/use-stored-token-sequence.png)

-The token refresh is orthogonal to the `DoWork` function, so Azure Functions can perform `DoWork` and token refresh asynchronously with [Durable Functions](https://docs.microsoft.com/azure/azure-functions/durable/).
+The token refresh is orthogonal to the `DoWork` function, so Azure Functions can perform `DoWork` and token refresh asynchronously by using [Durable Functions](https://docs.microsoft.com/azure/azure-functions/durable/).
 For more information about HTTP-triggered functions with Durable Functions, see [HTTP features](https://docs.microsoft.com/azure/azure-functions/durable/durable-functions-http-features?tabs=csharp).

-It's not recommended to use Azure Key Vault in the HTTP request pipeline, so cache the responses whenever reasonable.
-In this example, the response to the Azure Functions to Key Vault `getSecret(secretId, secretVersion)` call is cacheable.
+It's not recommended to use Azure Key Vault in the HTTP request pipeline, so cache responses whenever reasonable.
+In the example, Key Vault's response to the `getSecret(secretId, secretVersion)` call is cacheable.

 ## Key rotation and token refresh

-You can rotate the secret key at the same time that you refresh the refresh token, so the latest token gets encrypted using the latest version of the encryption key.
+You can rotate the secret key at the same time that you refresh the refresh token, so the latest token gets encrypted with the latest version of the encryption secret.
 This process uses the built-in Azure Functions support for timer triggers.
 For more information, see [Timer trigger for Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-bindings-timer?tabs=csharp).

 The following sequence diagram illustrates the process of syncing the token refresh with the key rotation: